 So how exactly does one utilize such a powerful, ancient, even holy substance?
-Honestly, however you'd like!
+Honestly, however you’d like!
 The healing properties of myrrh oil have an increasingly well-studied background, and has been demonstrated as an effective remedy in more than one category.
-The myriad of myrrh essential oils benefits makes it one of my favorite essential oils.
+The myriad of myrrh essential oils benefits makes it one of my favorites.

 Microbes are all around us, in many shapes and forms both beneficial and deleterious.
 When we’re thinking in terms of pharmaceuticals and traditional medicines, there are treatments for bacterial infections, another treatment for fungal infections, and still others for viruses.
 Instead of treating individual problems, myrrh essential oil is beneficial against a variety of microbes.

 With these antimicrobial effects in combination with pain and inflammation relief, myrrh is an excellent wound healer.
 In an interesting study evaluating postpartum women who delivered vaginally with an episiotomy, myrrh oil in a sitz bath or soap application was actually shown to help the perineum heal by warding off the identified bacteria Escherichia coli and Enterococcus faecalis.
-The researchers concluded, “These findings indicate that postpartum aromatherapy for perineal care could be effective in healing the perineum perineal care could be effective in healing the perineum.”
+The researchers concluded, “These findings indicate that postpartum aromatherapy for perineal care could be effective in healing the perineum.”
 If you plan to breastfeed, however, some indications are that myrrh may impact milk supply.
-(8)
+(4)